Azure-Samples/secrets-store-csi-with-aks-akv/README.md

   - `app.go` - Go sample app
   - `Dockerfile` - Dockerfile for the sample app
 - `ArmTemplates` - Arm Templates for provisioning aks, acr and application insights

+While the infrastructure deployments and `using Secrets Store CSI with Azure Kubernetes and Azure KeyVault` steps are all automated in the `devops-workflow.yml`, here is an Azure documentation [Secrets Store CSI with Azure Kubernetes and Azure KeyVault ](https://docs.microsoft.com/en-us/azure/key-vault/general/key-vault-integrate-kubernetes) that describes a manual walkthrough.

 ## Getting Started